uni-ts/uni-ts/docs/docs/index.md

 ```

 **Perfect for:** Complex business workflows, API handlers, or any operation that needs multiple processing steps with shared context.

+## Why Choose UniTS?

+**🛡️ Type Safety First** — Every utility leverages TypeScript's type system to catch errors at compile time, not runtime.

+**🧩 Modular Design** — Install only what you need.
+Each package works independently but plays nicely with others.

+**📚 Proven Patterns** — Based on battle-tested concepts from functional programming that have stood the test of time.

+**⚡ Zero Dependencies** — Lightweight packages that won't bloat your bundle size.

+**🔄 Works Together** — When you need multiple packages, they integrate seamlessly.

 ## Getting Started